 Canadian laws are evolving to reflect our understanding and appreciation of employee stress and mental health.
 As experienced employment and disability benefits lawyers, we will continue to follow and report on these positive developments.

 About the Author

-Lecker & Associates are employment lawyers with 35+ years of experience helping employees of Ontario qualify for short-term disability claims.
+Lecker & Associates is a team of Toronto employment lawyers with 35+ years of experience helping employees of Ontario qualify for short-term disability claims.
 We have also represented employees with challenges that ensue with their employers.
 Contact us for a consultation about your situation.
 The initial assessment is free.

 If you enjoyed this blog, please consider sharing it.